geoserver/geoserver/doc/en/user/source/security/webadmin/ugr.rst

      - Username to use when connecting to the LDAP server.
 Only applicable when the *Authenticate to extract roles* parameter is **checked**.
    * - Password
      - Password to use when connecting to the LDAP server.
 Only applicable when the *Authenticate to extract roles* parameter is **checked**.

+   * -  Hierarchical groups options
+     - When checked all LDAP group searches will use hierarchical mode, retrieving LDAP parent groups too.
+   * - Max depth for hierarchical groups search
+     - Max depth number for hierarchical LDAP groups search, use -1 for infinite depth.
+Only applicable when the *Hierarchical groups options* parameter is **checked**.
+   * - Nested group search filter
+     - LDAP search pattern for searching parent groups.
+Only applicable when the *Hierarchical groups options* parameter is **checked**.

 Edit role service
 -----------------